bhanuka-yd/json-js-env/README.md

-# Read configuration values from JSON files to environment variables
+# Read configuration values from JSON and JS files to environment variables

 _As early as possible in your application, import and use JsonJSEnv_